 International Commercial Law LLMStudy level: Postgraduate

-This course is designed for those who want to understand the legal rules that govern international commercial transactions – rules that have increasing importance in light of recent global events, such as Brexit or the growing trade tensions between the US and China.
+This course is designed for those who want to understand the legal rules that govern international commercial transactions – rules that have increasing importance in light of recent global events.

 Year of entry

 2 years part-time

 This course will give you the chance to explore contemporary issues in international commercial law, through sessions taught by experts in this field.

 During this course you will have the opportunity to:

 - Develop your knowledge, understanding and critical awareness of international commercial law, with an assessment designed to test both critical understanding of the law, as well as its practical application.